music-suite/music-suite/docs/src/User-Guide.md

 >>> Signal.constant 2 :: Signal Integer
 ```

+### Operators on signals

-We can lift functions to operate on the signal level using  comprehensions:
+We can lift any function to operate on the signal level using  comprehensions:

 ```haskell
 >>> let a = Signal.constant 1